actuator/cve/README.md

   - **Description**: The com.cutestudio.colordialer application through 2.1.8-2 for Android allows a remote attacker to initiate phone calls without user consent, because of improper export of the com.cutestudio.dialer.activities.DialerActivity component.
 A third-party application (without any permissions) can craft an intent targeting com.cutestudio.dialer.activities.DialerActivity via the android.intent.action.CALL action in conjunction with a tel: URI, thereby placing a phone call.

 ## Broken Access Control

+- **CVE-2026-58460**
+  - **Description**: react-native-receive-sharing-intent contains a path traversal vulnerability that allows a co-resident malicious application to write files outside the intended cache directory by supplying a crafted _display_name value containing dot-dot path components through a malicious ContentProvider.
+Attackers can fire an explicit ACTION_SEND intent at the consuming app's exported share-receiver activity to overwrite arbitrary files in the consuming app's private data directory, including databases, shared preferences, and cached configuration, with attacker-controlled content.

 - **CVE-2026-12190**
   - **Description**: A vulnerability was found in Genspark AI Workspace App 2.8.4 on Android and classified as problematic.
 The manipulation results in improper authorization in handler for custom url scheme.
 Performing a manipulation of the argument _display_name results in path traversal.